-The Generic Experimental Cockpit (GECO) is a modular cockpit simulator with flight-mechanical models of the DLR test aircraft ATTAS.
+The Generic Experimental Cockpit (GECO) is a modular cockpit simulator with flight-mechanical models of DLR test aircrafts.
 The flight-mechanical models are interchangeable, depending on the application required.

 The GECO is particularly used to conduct simulations with human test subjects in order to evaluate new display and control concepts.
 Research also focuses on the development and evaluation of innovative operational procedures that can be applied in the future using new technologies.
 Examples include systems for the GPS-based determination of position, maneuvering area lighting, air-ground communication, collision detection and avoidance as well as new sensors.